silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 another (usually simpler) programming language.
 {: .definition}

-"Simple" here refers to the complexity of the language itself, not the difficulty of using the language.
+"Simpler" here refers to the complexity of the language itself, not the difficulty of using the language.
 It is usually easier to express a complex idea in a complex language (and it can be [hilariously difficult][upgo] in simple language).